-If you have questions relating to the impact of the current Coronavirus situation, please see our FAQs around COVID-19.
+If you have questions relating to the impact of the current Coronavirus situation, please see the University Coronavirus Information page.

 The Advice Centre offers free and confidential advice on a wide range of subjects.
 For example:

 - Harassment, bullying or discrimination